FACE MASKS UPDATE - with effect from 20th September 2022

 Medication collection by days of the week

-Please note; During the period 1.00pm to 3.00pm our dispensary will be closed in consideration of our staff welfare.
+Please note; During the period 1.00pm to 2.00pm our dispensary will be closed so that our dispensary staff can take a lunch break.

 Your Named GP